 Your job as a mechanic will include becoming an expert in all things bicycles as you’ll be required to assemble, repair and test bikes on a daily basis, but if you love it, this will be easy!

-How To Become A Bicycle Mechanic
+How To Be A Cycle Mechanic

 In The Beginning Start With What You Have

 Do what you can, where you are, with what you have.
-If you have a bicycle of you own, play around with it, learn as much as you can about the machine parts and what goes into building a bicycle.
+If you have a ride of you own, play around with it, learn as much as you can about the machine parts and what goes into building a bicycle.

 You’ll have to know about the different types of bikes, such as which ones work with certain types of terrain, and what type of equipment goes with which bicycle brand.